13armaan/Flash_Aid/README.md

 - Accessible medical guidance in **local languages**
 - Information about **nearby hospitals and clinics**

-👉 **AI Health Navigator** bridges this gap with instant AI-driven health navigation + facility lookup.
+👉 **Flash Aid** bridges this gap with instant AI-driven health navigation + facility lookup.

 ---